Welcome to our Website!

 Our active Social Secretary produces a programme of monthly meetings, with speakers on interesting gardening-related topics together with trips to RHS Gardens and Festivals.
-Social highlights have included a four-day cruise to the Dutch Bulbfields, with visits to the world-renowned Keukenhof Gardens in Spring 2017; a packed trip to France including Versailles and the Kings Potager, Chartres, the home of Leonardo da Vinci and Claude Monet's stunning Waterlily Gardens at Giverny in September 2018; and our most recent trip in May 2019 when members were shown around HRH Prince of Wales gardens at Highgrove, marvelled at the RHS Malvern Show and finished the tour barging along the Kennet and Avon Canal.
-The four day Spring 2020 trip will take members and friends to, amongst other places, Agatha Christies holiday home and garden via a fabulous Steam Railway excursion, beautiful RHS Rosemore, The Lost Gardens of Heligan or/and Eden Project, for the quick on their feet!!!
+Social highlights have included a four-day cruise to the Dutch Bulbfields, with visits to the world-renowned Keukenhof Gardens in Spring 2017; a packed trip to France including Versailles and the Kings Potager, Chartres, the home of Leonardo da Vinci and Claude Monet's stunning Waterlily Gardens at Giverny in September 2018; and in May 2019 members visited HRH Prince of Wales gardens at Highgrove, marvelled at the RHS Malvern Show and finished the tour barging along the Kennet and Avon Canal.
+In May 2022 our Devon trip took members to, amongst other places, Agatha Christies holiday home and garden via a fabulous Steam Railway excursion, beautiful RHS Rosemore, The Lost Gardens of Heligan or/and Eden Project, for the quick on their feet!!!
 May 2023 took us to the dramatic scenery of Ilkley, Yorkshire, with visits to RHS Bridgewater and the stunning RHS Harlow Carr, to Whitby via the North York Railway and finished with another popular Canal trip.
 Our active Social Secretary is already making plans for the 2024 trip back to the RHS Malvern Show, by special request, and has another action packed 4 days of visits on her radar.

-Social meeting charges at the United Reform Church are FREE to members, and £3.00 for guests.
+Social meeting charges at Our Lady of Gillingham Catholic Church Hall are FREE to members, and £3.00 for guests.
 Prices for trips are as advertised.